thirstler/el_harden/README.md

    trust the wheel group) because the root password is set to a large random value.
 Use "sudo -s" - or "sudo -l" or whatever.
  - The contained rules are not entirely complete.
-Rules that are satisifed by the default RHEL6 configuration are not present.
+Rules that are satisifed by the default RHEL configuration are not present.
 If you run this on a newly provisioned system it won't be an issue.
 If you're trying to harden an existing system with a lot of configuration, it could miss stuff.
 You've be warned.